hero media

 Tuck into Popeyes’ finest fish and chips.
 (Image: Kara Rosenlund)

+No island holiday, particularly one with an epic collection of beaches and dramatic swimming pools, is complete without a post-sun helping of takeaway fish and chips.
 Here, the place to be is Popeyes Takeaway .
 There are classic catches available daily, as well as old-school potato scallops, beer-battered onion rings and seafood sticks.
 Choose the Seafood Basket packed with prawn cutlets, fried squid, fish your way, a seafood stick and chips to sample Popeyes’ finest.
-A great family-friendly spot overlooking the water, the Hamilton Island restaurant also cooks up kid-friendly chicken chippies and fish dippers, plus pineapple fritters and four different burgers.
+A great family-friendly spot overlooking the water, the Hamilton Island restaurant also cooks up kid-friendly chicken chippies and fish dippers, plus pineapple fritters and five different burgers.

 Cuisine: Fish and chips